 8. Dance party

 Do not underestimate a trip to the park.
 As well as giving you a chance for some exercise, it’s also a great way to help wear out the kids.
 You can get the body moving by running around after them and playing on the equipment too.
-Bonus points if you walk to the park!
+Bonus points if you walk or ride to the park!

 10. Find a partner